A 1% forecasting error can cost you millions. But a better tool can help you see it coming, and steer.

 If you’re already using Workday, Adaptive Planning can be a natural fit.
 It connects directly to HR and financial data and uses AI to generate forecasts.

 That said, it’s best for companies already deep in the Workday ecosystem.
+As a forecasting tool, its biggest advantage is proximity to Workday data rather than flexible modeling on its own.

 What it’s best for: